Mental Health Facilities Madison County, TN

 Professional Health Services Of Jackson

-Professional Health Services Of Jackson is a mental health clinic in Madison County, Tennessee, located at 233 Oil Well Road, Suite E, 38305 zip code.
-Professional Health Services Of Jackson offers outpatient treatment.
-Professional Health Services Of Jackson provides behavior modification, cognitive behavioral therapy and individual psychotherapy to young adults, seniors 65 or older and children / adolescents.
-Professional Health Services Of Jackson also supports children/adolescents with serious emotional disturbance, people with PTSD and seniors or older adults.
-Some other services provided by Professional Health Services Of Jackson include court-ordered outpatient treatment.
+Professional Health Services Of Jackson is a mental health facility in Madison County, TN, located at 233 Oil Well Road, Suite E in the 38305 zip code.
+Professional Health Services Of Jackson provides outpatient treatment.
+Professional Health Services Of Jackson provides behavior modification, psychotropic medication and couples/family therapy to adults, young adults and children / adolescents.
+Professional Health Services Of Jackson also supports children/adolescents with serious emotional disturbance, people with serious mental illness and people with PTSD.
+Additional services offered by Professional Health Services Of Jackson consist of court-ordered outpatient treatment.

 Frequently Asked Questions About Mental Health Treatment in Madison County, TN